 However, the APEX module system means it does not isolate quite as much as the Model X due to how it handles pneumatic pressure away from the eardrums.

 In some ways, the pressure and fit are the same as the Model X, especially for the FIBAE 1.
-The silicone fits from Custom Art are very different though with a smoother more rubbery texture that seals brilliantly and are very comfortable.
+The silicone fits from Custom Art are very different though with a smoother more rubbery texture that seals brilliantly and is very comfortable.

 Compared to the acrylic design though the Model X is slightly bigger with a minor increase in girth so it sticks out of the ear a little more than the FIBAE 1.
 Both have even pressure throughout the canal and both have excellent sealing qualities.

 The BD4.2 fit is a little more comfortable than the Model X but has less isolation and a much deeper shell.
-This will stick out a bit more of your ear due to the dynamic driver hybrid design.
+This will stick out a bit more out of your ear due to the dynamic driver hybrid design.
 The dynamic driver also means it needs to vent hence the lower levels of isolation.

 The quad-BA SA-43 fit is still up there as one of the best pro-fits I have received in the last 3-4 years.
 It generates less pressure on the canal than the Model X so it has an edge in comfort but maybe about 25% less isolation in comparison.